splunk/public-o11y-docs/sp-oncall/spoc-integrations/nagios-integration-guide.rst

 You should now be able to enable active checks on the “VictorOps Command Poll” service through the Nagios XI interface.

-If alerts still aren’t coming through, try copying this file ``/opt/victorops/nagios_plugin/nagios_conf/victorops.cfg`` to:
+If alerts still aren't coming through, try copying this file ``/opt/victorops/nagios_plugin/nagios_conf/victorops.cfg`` to:
 ``/usr/local/nagios/etc/cfgprep/victorops.cfg``

-If you are experiencing the error *Duplicate definition found for contact ‘VictorOps_Contact_Settings’* then remove the line ``cfg_file=/usr/local/nagios/etc/victorops.cfg`` from nagios.cfg.
+If you are experiencing the error *Duplicate definition found for contact ‘VictorOps_Contact_Settings'* then remove the line ``cfg_file=/usr/local/nagios/etc/victorops.cfg`` from nagios.cfg.